-The Bank's definition of a financial restructure is any change to loans' terms that are not predicated on financial difficulty and where the Bank is not granting a concession that it would not have otherwise approved (i.e. changes that do not fall into the TDR definition).
+The Bank's definition of a financial restructure is any change to a loan's terms that are not predicated on financial difficulty and where the Bank is not granting a concession that it would not have otherwise approved (i.e. changes that do not fall into the TDR definition).